-To help homeowners effectively tackle raccoon removal, the following article discusses various methods, preventive measures, and professional assistance options.
+To help homeowners effectively address raccoon removal, the below discusses various methods, preventive measures, and professional assistance options you can leverage if you have raccoons in your attic.
 By understanding the best practices for dealing with a raccoon infestation, individuals can make informed decisions that protect both their property and well-being.

 Critter Stop helps you put a stop to your critter problem in a safe way.
 We also offer the following services: